huchorigard/tools-classification/README.md

 Example :
 Human : "give me the screwdriver!"
 Robot has to recognize the screwdriver and to give it to the human.

+Update : we are soon uploading new results, based on an augmented database.
+We also are testing new classifiers.